 Volunteer participation is encouraged by parents, guardians and community members.
-Along with your child's teacher, our Family and Community Engagement Specialist, Mr. Anthony Key, can assist in coordinating participation.
-Mr. Key's phone number is (662) 841-8870, and his email address is alkey@tupeloschools.com.
+Along with your child's teacher, our Family and Community Engagement Specialist can assist in coordinating participation.

 Parent Conferences are formally held two times per year in the fall and spring.
-Parent conference days for this school year are scheduled for October 9, 2020 and day in March 2021.
+Parent conference days for this school year are scheduled for October 8, 2021 and day in March 2022.
 Additional conferences may be scheduled at any time by contacting your child's teacher or the school office at (662) 841-8870.